 Where will trap be useful even if spotted

 As an extension on the above point, consider that your traps may be detected.
-Trap placed in a location where it is unlikely to surprise attacker, but force them to expend limited utility (in example breaching round from Ash) can be useful, as well.
+Trap placed in a location where it is unlikely to surprise attackers, but force them to expend limited utility (for example breaching round from Ash) can be useful, as well.

 Why would attackers use such utility and not shoot the trap?
 Due to the potential risk of being shot in the process.